AyHa1810/touhou-midi-collection/README.md

 Or, you can edit them or use them in any DAW (Digital Audio Workstation) that supports MIDI import (well every DAW supports MIDI Imports, I suppose).

-If you want to go deeper into stuff like this and want the MIDIs to sound clost to the original, you need to know the following info:
+If you want to go deeper into stuff like this and want the MIDIs to sound close to the original, you need to know the following info:
   - For MIDIs in TouHou 1 till 5, ZUN used Roland Edirol SC-88 Pro (1996).
 But since SC-88 Pro is out of production, you might consider using [Edirol Sound Canvas VA](https://www.roland.com/us/products/rc_sound_canvas_va/) VST.
 It includes soundbanks from SC-55, SC-88, SC-8820 and SC-88 Pro. \
   If available, you can buy it second-handed from sites like Ebay and other sites that sells stuff like these. \
   You can also use SoundFonts for SC-88 Pro.